Physiotherapy BSc (Hons)

 In addition to the knowledge and expertise you will need to be a first rate physiotherapist, at Worcester you will study leadership throughout that will enhance your degree and help you develop your career.
 With our commitment to inter-professional learning, you will also gain experience working alongside Occupational Therapy and Nursing students, invaluable teamwork experience for anyone hoping to work in the modern inter-disciplinary health sector.

-- This course is validated by the Chartered Society of Physiotherapy (CSP) and the Health and Care Professions Council (HCPC)
+- This course is validated by the Chartered Society of Physiotherapy (CSP) and approved by the Health and Care Professions Council (HCPC).

 What qualifications will you need?

-- Minimum of 5 GCSEs A*- C including English Language, Mathematics and Science.
+- Minimum of 5 GCSEs grade C/4 and above including English Language, Mathematics and Science.

 - 120 UCAS tariff points or BBB, to include A2 Grade B minimum in Biology / Human Biology / PE (General Studies not accepted).
 120 points must be achieved in A2 subjects or equivalent